An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

-People with celiac disease can’t eat foods containing gluten — a protein found in wheat, rye, and other grain products.
-When gluten is in the intestine, the immune system attacks it and causes inflammation.
+People with celiac disease can’t eat foods containing gluten, a protein found in wheat, rye, and other grain products.
+When gluten is in the small intestine, the immune system attacks this part of the gastrointestinal tract and causes inflammation.

 The early symptoms of many autoimmune diseases are very similar, such as: